Graph visualization: fixing data hairballs

 Where do hairballs come from?

-It’s ironic that the desire to connect information together – the heart of all things graph – is of course ultimately responsible for these issues.
+It’s ironic that the desire to connect information together – the heart of all things graph – is ultimately responsible for these issues.
 Let’s see how the hairball problem builds up.

 We’ll take an example from the world of vehicle insurance claims fraud, and imagine building a knowledge graph from scratch.
 We start with a database of people – our insurance policyholders, named drivers, witnesses, etc.

-As you can see, visualizing the node/link structure is a little uninspiring.
+As you can see, visualizing the node/link structure is uninspiring.

 This visualization shows plenty of people but no connections